This post may contain affiliate links. Please read our disclosure policy.

 Notes

-For medium-rare (which is optimal, in my opinion) roast the Prime Rib at 250°F for 24-26 min per lb and then rest for 30 minutes.
-Since all ovens are different, using a meat thermometer is KEY.
+For medium-rare (my recommended doneness), roast the prime rib at 250°F for 24–26 minutes per pound, then let it rest for 30 minutes.
+Because ovens vary, using a meat thermometer is essential for perfect results.

 Nutrition